-About the Health Outcomes Survey
+About the Medicare Health Outcomes Survey (HOS)

 Introduction to Medicare HOS

-CMS is committed to monitoring the quality of care provided by Medicare Advantage Organizations (MAOs).
+The Centers for Medicare & Medicaid Services (CMS) is committed to monitoring the quality of care provided by Medicare Advantage Organizations (MAOs).
 To better evaluate this care, CMS, in collaboration with the National Committee for Quality Assurance (NCQA), launched the first Medicare managed care outcomes measure in the Healthcare Effectiveness Data and Information Set (HEDIS®) in 1998.
 The measure includes the most recent advances in summarizing physical and mental health outcomes results and appropriate risk adjustment techniques.
 This measure was initially titled Health of Seniors, and was renamed the Medicare Health Outcomes Survey during the first year of implementation.
 This name change was intended to reflect the inclusion of people with Medicare who are disabled and under age 65 in the sampling methodology.

 The HOS measure was developed under the guidance of a Technical Expert Panel (TEP) comprised of individuals with specific expertise in the health care industry and outcomes measurement.
 CMS has contracted with NCQA to support the standardized administration of the HOS and HOS-Modified surveys, including the selection and training of the independent survey vendors.
-Medicare Advantage Organizations (MAOs) and Program of All-Inclusive Care for the Elderly (PACE) plans contract with the survey vendors to administer the surveys.
+Medicare Advantage Organizations (MAOs) and Program of All-Inclusive Care for the Elderly (PACE) organizations contract with the survey vendors to administer the surveys.

 Information about the HOS cohorts related to data collection and report dissemination are provided in the table below.
 Information about the HOS cohorts included in the Medicare Star Ratings may be found in the Star Ratings page.